tmvx/renpy2flatpak-mark2/README.md

 - patches the game to honor $XDG_DATA_HOME for storing game data inside the sandbox (instead of needing $HOME access)
 - sets up the sandbox to allow audio and display, but nothing else
 - recompiles the program when mods are applied
-- strips .rpy files to save space (keeping the rpyc files)
 - strips windows and macos specific files
 - allows local install or publishing to a repo